someengineering/resoto.com/docs/reference/cli/README.md

 # Command-Line Interface (CLI)

-The [`resh`](/concepts/components/shell.md) CLI supports various commands that help you accessing the graph database.
+The [Resoto Shell](/concepts/components/shell.md) CLI supports various commands that allow you to access the graph database.

 :::tip